 The co-conspirator

-Dr. Frank Jobe, after spending some intense time for the U.S. Army in World War II, graduated from La Sierra College in Riverside in 1949 and went on to medical school at nearby Loma Linda University, completing clinical studies at White Memorial Hospital and Los Angeles County Hospital, and receiving his M.D. degree in 1956.
+Dr. Frank Jobe, after spending some intense time for the U.S. Army in World War II, graduated from La Sierra College in Riverside in 1949 and went on to medical school at nearby Loma Linda University.
+He completied clinical studies at White Memorial Hospital and Los Angeles County Hospital, and received his M.D. degree in 1956.
+He developed an interest in orthopedics, and continued his training in a three-year residency at the USC.

 “Sandy Koufax teases me, or did one time,” Jobe said once.
 “He said, ‘Why weren’t you smart enough to come up with that 10 years before and I think it could be called the Koufax operation?’”

-As for John, he remained eligible with the Baseball Writers’ vote until 2009 but never received more than 31.7 percent of the 75 percent required for election.
-Five times, he’s been on veterans’ committees that reconsider his case.
+Jobe died in March of 2014, less than a year after he was recognized for his work by the Baseball Hall of Fame induction weekend of 2013.
+Many still campaign for Jobe to receive his own official Cooperstown plaque.
+John remained eligible with the Baseball Writers’ vote until 2009, but he never received more than 31.7 percent of the 75 percent required for election.
+Five times, John has been on a veterans’ committees revote.
 In 2024, he received seven of 16 votes but needed 12.

 “Twenty-six years, 288 wins and [an MLB-record] 188 no decisions,” John said when asked how the committee should value career longevity.
 “Your arm was in good shape, and you must be doing something right or you wouldn’t be going out there every five days.
 If I had a say, I would vote me in.
 But I don’t.”